NEWS

 Scientists are hoping that this protection of the connectivity between the areas will help support the populations of highly migratory species which have been falling in recent decades.
 This includes turtles, rays and sharks, and especially the critically endangered species of hammerhead sharks that breed around some of the Galapagos islands.

-While creation of CMAR is an undeniably good thing, ocean researchers are hoping to keep building on this unprecedented level of cooperation and protection, with an eventual goal of protecting 30% of the world's oceans by 2030.
+While the creation of CMAR marks a significant achievement, ocean researchers aim to extend this level of cooperation and protection, targeting 30% of the world's oceans by 2030.

 More on Good.is